Quadratrix: Quadratrix of Dinostratus

-An accurate construction of the quadratrix would also allow the solution of two other classical problems known to be impossible with compass and straightedge: doubling the cube and trisecting an angle.
+An accurate construction of the quadratrix would also allow the solution of another classical problem known to be impossible with compass and straightedge: trisecting an angle.

 Quadratrix of Tschirnhaus

 The quadratrix of Tschirnhaus is constructed by dividing the arc and radius of a quadrant in the same number of equal parts as before.
 The mutual intersections of the lines drawn from the points of division of the arc parallel to DA, and the lines drawn parallel to AB through the points of division of DA, are points on the quadratrix.
 The Cartesian equation is $y = a \cos\!\big(\tfrac{\pi x}{2a}\big)$.
 The curve is periodic, and cuts the x-axis at the points $x = (2n - 1)a$, $n$ being an integer; the maximum values of $y$ are $a$.
 Its properties are similar to those of the quadratrix of Dinostratus.